-As a writer, I examine the inner worlds of lone female narrators traversing the world while looking for a sense of home.
-As a critic, I write about literature in translation by female, queer or immigrant authors and those in between identities or languages (it’s all about who you bring into the door with you).
-As an editor, I focus on bringing in junior scholars while expanding the idea of what an academic book can do, look or sound like.
-In these various roles, my wish is to extend an invitation to others to wander, to feel, and to think.
-A reader once described my work as “delightfully erudite with a raw edge”, and that resonates with all I do.
+As a writer, I examine the inner worlds of lone female narrators traversing the world.
+As a critic, I write about literature in translation by female, queer or immigrant authors and those in between identities or languages.
+As an editor, I focus on bringing in junior scholars while expanding the idea of what an academic book can do or be or sound like.
+As a teacher, I hope to create an environment where students can safely think, explore and experiment.
+In all these roles, my wish is to extend an invitation to wander, feel and think.

 I adore hearing from readers, writers or scholars of all kinds.
-If something about my work resonates with you, feel free to let me know via the contact page on this website (I am also on Bluesky and Instagram at @ilsejosepha).
-Thank you!
+Feel welcome to reach out via the contact page on this website, or Bluesky or Instagram (at @ilsejosepha).
+I really appreciate you being here.

 Photo by Wouter le Duc